-Analysis of 10,470 shoppers found that "just right" content can increase purchase intent by 15 to 20%, a finding that was validated by randomized field experiments.
+Analysis of 10,470 shoppers found that "just right" content can increase purchase intent by as much as 10%, a finding that was validated by a field experiment.

-But it's not a one size fits all fix.
+While using the right combination of design elements can multiply purchase intent, it's not a one size fits all fix.
 This research demonstrated that brand and product factors play a critical role in determining the type of content that will drive sales.